 IIED brings unique strengths to fill these gaps:

 - Global leadership in shaping sustainable development research and policy

-- Deep networks with national-level stakeholders in these regions from 40 years of history, and
+- Deep networks with national-level stakeholders in Latin America and Africa built up over 40 years, and

 - Insightful research based on case studies and in-depth interviews with actors in the field.